PetarPoP/agiloProjekat/README.md

 This was the project for my application for a summer internship.
-It consisted of creating a web shop application.
+It consisted of creating a web shop application that has a list of clothes you can buy.
+What I made was an admin page on which you can add clothing items and later view then on the front page with filters.
+In addition you can put them in your cart or remove them from it.

+Some less noticable features are item counter on top right icon that represents a cart with a number above of how many items there are.

 Under the hood I used Next, Zustand, Tailwind, UploadThing and all of it is looking nice thanks to Shadcn's UI components, and it is all mobile frendly.
 It took me around two days to finish, with database taking up most of my time.

 As far as structure goes, I've colocated any single-use components and actions I've used next to their respective page.tsx-es since Next.js 13 allows that, otherwise everything else is under components.
 Shadcn's UI components are under components/ui and they serve as the most basic components I've used.